percona/everest-doc/docs/db_provision.md

 Provisioning a database instance involves setting up and configuring a database instance on the Percona Everest platform.

-The steps to provision a database are:
+The steps to provision a new database are:

 1. Log into the Percona Everest UI.
 The Percona Everest homepage will be displayed.
 2. Click **Create Database**.